Questions to ask your client when you’re getting the cold shoulder

 Does your client return your calls?
-Are all those great recommendations you make collecting dust?
+Are all those great recommendations your making collecting dust?
 Do they cancel meetings, or avoid setting them in the first place?
 Are you in this weird people-pleasing phase where you say yes to anything, just to get your client to notice you?

-“But they won’t tell me what they are!”, you scream.
+“But they won’t tell me what they are!”, I hear you scream.

-Chances are your client probably doesn’t even know.
+Chances are your client probably doesn’t even know what’s wrong.
 It’s time to play psychologist and find out what makes them tick.
 Dig below the surface and you’ll find what you’re looking for.

-I’ve got 45 great questions to get you started:
+I’ve got 45 great questions to ask your client to get you started:

 - What does your client do?